 Passport Reference File Number is a number provided to an individual when they apply for a Passport.
 The Passport Reference File Number helps an individual track the status of their passport application online.
 This is a unique number provided to every passport applicant.

-When and how to get Passport Reference File Number?
+When to get Passport Reference File Number?

 The Passport Reference File Number is provided only after the applicant applies for a passport.
 The applicant has to pay the fee for the passport and submit the application for the passport and once the application is submitted, the number will be given to the applicant.
 It is important to keep the number safe since it acts as a tool to check the status of your passport application.